 Group 5 In Nevada, both recreational and medical marijuana is legal for adults.
 As a patient suffering a debilitating illness, you will have full protection under Nevada Medical Marijuana Law by applying for a Medical Marijuana Card.
 Cannabis is now legal in Nevada, and both medical and recreational marijuana users can now get cannabis.
 Nevada has reciprocity with every single other state in the US with a medical marijuana card, so out-of-state medical marijuana patients can take advantage of the special deals at dispensaries.
-Here’s a guide to getting a medical marijuana card in Nevada … Telehealth/In-Person Telehealth/telemedicine available.
+Here’s a guide to getting a medical marijuana card in Nevada, with Leafwell … Telehealth/In-Person Telehealth/telemedicine available.
 Patient does not have to see physician in-person.
 How Old Do I Have to Be to Apply for a Medical Marijuana Card?
 18 years old or over.
 Caregivers must be 18 years old or over.
 How Long Does it take to Get My MMJ Card?
 5 – 14 days.
 Cost $25 for application and $75 for the medical marijuana card.
 Possession Limit (Medical Marijuana Patients) 2.5 ounces and/or a maximum allowable quantity of edibles or marijuana-infused products, as established by regulation of the Division.
 Qualifying Conditions HIV/AIDS Cancer PTSD (Post-Traumatic Stress Disorder) Glaucoma Any medical condition or treatment to a medical condition that produces: Cachexia Persistent muscle spasms or seizures Severe nausea or chronic pain Medical Marijuana Laws Doctor Frank is able to recommend medical marijuana for patients in Nevada.
 2000 – Medical marijuana is legalized via Ballot Question 9.
 Those with a valid medical marijuana recommendation and written certification by a physician may use, grow and possess cannabis.
 2001 – Assembly Bill 453 creates a state registry of medical marijuana cardholders and those with a recommendation by their physician.
 2013 – Governor Brian Sandoval signs Senate Bill 374 (SB 374), allowing dispensaries to cultivate or dispense marijuana, or to manufacture edibles or marijuana-infused products.
 2013 – Restrictions are also placed on those who grow their own cannabis, being allowed to do so only until 2016.
 However, those who live 25 miles or more away from a dispensary and/or are growing a strain not provided by their closest dispensary may grow their own, up to 12 plants.
 Patients may have one recognized caregiver.
 Both patient and caregiver must be aged 18 or older to apply for a medical marijuana card for themselves.
 Medical marijuana patients may possess up to 2.5 ounces of usable marijuana on their person.
 Dispensaries are operational.
 Nevada has reciprocity with all other states.
 There is no penalty for possession or gifting of up to 1 ounce of cannabis or 3.5 g (⅛) of concentrate.
 Possession of more than 1 ounce or use in public is considered a misdemeanor and can land a person a $600 fine.
 Cultivation of fewer than 12 plants is allowed.
 However, those who live near a dispensary may be restricted in the amount and type of cannabis they can grow.
 Sale of more than 1 ounce without a license brings a mandatory minimum sentence of 1 year.
 In fact, breaking any of Nevada’s marijuana laws will bring a mandatory sentence of at least one year, so it’s wise to stay within possession limits!
 Medical marijuana patients must be aged 18 or older.
 Recreational users must be aged 21 or over.
 Caregivers must be aged 18 or over.
 Patients may only have one designated caregiver.